HOWTO enable Adaptive Vertical Sync (Freesync) on AMD GPUs

 Option "VariableRefresh" "true" and either setting can be used without the other.

-The small and simple test application "Unofficial OpenGL G-SYNC Demo for Linux" available at https://github.com/dahenry/gl-gsync-demo is a quick and easy way to verify that adaptive sync is working.
+The small and simple test application "Unofficial OpenGL G-SYNC Demo for Linux" available at github.com/dahenry/gl-gsync-demo is a quick and easy way to verify that adaptive sync is working.
 It is made with G-SYNC but that doesn't matter, it will test AMD adaptive sync just fine (it will crash if you try to turn vsync on/off by pressing V).
-Turn on your monitors FPS counter (if it has one) and run that and you should see the monitors FPS overlay change.
-That should make you happy until you try some games.
-SuperTuxKart does NOT support variable refresh rate, neither does CS:GO or anything else fun.
+Turn on your monitors FPS counter (if it has one) and run that and you should see the monitors FPS overlay display change.
+That should make you happy until you try some games...
+SuperTuxKart does NOT support variable refresh rate, neither does CS:GO or anything else for that matter.

 Feel free to leave a comment below if you are aware of any worthwhile games that actually support the technology on GNU/Linux.
 It seems very much like VRR is something you can enable and test but not actually use for anything practical.